2025 Sustainable in a Generation Report

 Learn More

-We aim to hold our total land footprint flat, so that our value chain does not indirectly contribute to further agricultural expansion.
-We are proud to remain flat with our 2015 baseline, reinforcing our commitment to responsible land stewardship.
+We aim to hold our total land footprint flat, so that our value chain does not indirectly contribute to further land use change.
+We are proud to have exceeded our target having reduced the land use associated with our value chain by approximately 8.6% in 2025 compared to our 2015 baseline.

-We continue to deliver our goal of holding our land footprint flat compared to our 2015 baseline, supporting our goal that our supply chain does not indirectly contribute to additional deforestation or land conversion.
+We are proud to have exceeded our target having reduced the land use associated with our value chain by approximately 8.6% in 2025 compared to our 2015 baseline, supporting our goal that our supply chain does not indirectly contribute to additional deforestation or land conversion.

 Learn More

-36% reduction in the gap to sustainable water use in our value chain since 2015 baseline.4 Expanded water efficiency projects, particularly in rice and mint.
+35.5% reduction in the gap to sustainable water use in our value chain since 2015 baseline4

 Learn More